- Timeline and Upcoming Deadlines

 The PDF must have a title page on which shall appear:

 - The contest and division entered (e.g., Hopwood UnderclassmenPoetry).

-A manuscript that has received a prize in the Contest for Underclassmen will not be eligible for any subsequent Hopwood contest.
+Note about eligibility: A manuscript that has received a prize in the Contest for Underclassmen will not be eligible for any subsequent Hopwood contest.
 The committee reserves the right to keep on file one copy of each winning manuscript.
-Winners will be announced at the Hopwood Awards Ceremony on April 14, 2021.